How to Make Cold Brew Coffee in a French Press [Best Recipe]

 - Most obvious, you will need a French press.
-My favorite is the Colorful Brew French press, a 34 ounce coffee maker that will work just perfectly for this recipe.
+One of my favorites is the Kona French Press, a 34 ounce coffee maker that will work just perfectly for this recipe.

 - You will also need some coffee beans.
 Feel free to use your favorite, but a medium-dark or dark roast — which taste rounder and sweeter than lighter roasts — would work well for cold brew coffee.

 - To grind up those beans, you’ll need a grinder.
 I recommend the Baratza Virtuoso burr grinder, but if you use your own, just make sure it can produce an extra-coarse grind.